13769 Main St #200, Lemont, IL 60439

 However, be aware that the sector is rife with untrained "super truckers" who are loud and have nasty attitudes.
 They should be avoided like the plague.

-Feel free to contact us if you can't find the answers you're looking for and would like some specific information about your trucking career or training concerns.
+Feel free to get in touch with us if you can't find the answers you're looking for and would like some specific information about your trucking career or training concerns.

 To sum up

 There are many things that a driver training school does not cover.
 What tools should you have at hand?
 When should a fuel filter be replaced?
 What is the procedure for changing a fuel filter?
 Why is the vehicle refusing to start?
-What happens when the coolant level falls below the line?
+When the coolant level falls below the line, what happens?
 How do you prime the engine if you run out of gas?
 How can you know if your tires are properly inflated?
 What is the procedure for changing a belt?
 How do you tell the wrecker what size of rim or tire you need?

 There are many more questions that the schools should provide answers to.
 Don’t be shy and ask away.